National, State, and Branch Leadership Positions

 - Be an advocate for the organization within AAUW and in the community, including actively fund-raising and promoting programs of the organization.

-Apply for Election to the AAUW National Board of Directors
+Apply for Appointment to the AAUW National Board of Directors

 State Position Descriptions